-Rural entrepreneurs are twice as likely as non-rural entrepreneurs (19.2% vs. 9%) to cite lack of broadband/high-speed internet access as a technology challenge.
-Small businesses in both rural and non-rural areas say they’re challenged by a lack of technological knowledge or assistance.
+Rural entrepreneurs are twice as likely as non-rural entrepreneurs (19.2% vs. 9%) to cite the lack of broadband/high-speed internet access as a technology challenge.
+Small businesses in both rural and non-rural areas say they’re challenged by a lack of technical knowledge or assistance.

 "As a small business owner in a rural area of Erie County in Western New York, it has been challenging over the last decade -- and even more so currently – to attract staff, being at least a 30-minute drive from the city of Buffalo and the surrounding suburbs,” said Kerry Planck of Alpine Made LLC in South Wales, N.Y.
 “My latest long-term employee who lives 30+ miles away recently quit, due in part to the long commuting distance and higher gas prices.
 I generally give six-month raises to my employees, however, they have not kept up with current inflation levels.”